keithpickering/keithpickering.github.io/_posts/2013-01-01-maslanka-press.md

 	WooCommerce site for a sheet music ordering service
 </p>

 This site used a 100% custom WordPress/WooCommerce theme created by myself, with a lot of custom functionality.
-Unfortunately it's not currently online.

 <div class="gallery">
 	{% include figure.html img="maslanka-press/2.jpg" caption="Product listing page" %}